 Shielded by claims that animals are protected under the law —despite no guarantees that the law will be followed—, euphemisms such as«humane slaughter», and the form in which the meat industry markets its final products as «free range», «cage free», etc, are ways in which the industry protects itself and creates a rose-tinted image to project to the public.

 But the industry has no interest in treating animals with dignity and respect because this is, quite literally, the antithesis of the meat industry.
 They know what goes on in their facilities and they do all they can to prevent it from coming to light.
 Despite this, and being well-aware of increasing societal concerns surrounding the treatment of animals, they work to clean their image, adding insult to the animals’ injury, and claim that he animals are treated with kindness and respect.
-Nothing could be further from the truth.

 It is a theme which runs through the meat industry: in their published manuals and their official documentation, it is expressly stated that it is prohibited to treat animals violently when violence is the fundamental basis of the entire process of production of animal products.